Parent Counseling

 And you’d actually enjoy moments with them to the fullest (there will probably be fewer of them in quantity overall, but we can amp up the quality).

-– negotiating boundaries and privileges in a way that gives your kid the freedom they want while still keeping them safe; they’ll learn how to handle freedom before they move out and you get to check that worry off the list (bonus: fewer fights!); so instead of a huge fight about curfew, you have a reasonable conversation
+Negotiate boundaries and privileges in a way that gives your kid the freedom they want while still keeping them safe; they’ll learn how to handle freedom before they move out and you get to check that worry off the list (bonus: fewer fights!); so instead of a huge fight about curfew, you have a reasonable conversation.

-– picking a hill to die on (rather than dying on every hill) so that your teen is more likely to listen when you really need them to; so maybe that curfew negotiation above tips in their favor, but the unsupervised party at their friend’s house?
-Well that goes your way.
+Pick a hill to die on (rather than dying on every hill) so that your teen is more likely to listen when you really need them to; so maybe that curfew negotiation above tips in their favor, but the unsupervised party at their friend’s house?
+Well, that goes your way.

 You can…